-On the right bank of the Vltava
+On the Right Bank of the Vltava

-one can visit the peaceful grounds of Vyšehrad, the Emmaus Monastery, Žofín and the National Theatre.
+On the right bank, one can visit the peaceful grounds of Vyšehrad, the Emmaus Monastery, Žofín and the National Theatre.

 While at Vyšehrad, it is worth taking in the castle ruins, the Cathedral of Sts Peter and Paul and the Czech National Cemetery Slavín.
-The Cathedral is dominated on the outside by the two towers, while inside the figural secession décor along with the Baroque paintings have adorned the interior of Vyšehrad since 1420.
+The Cathedral is dominated on the outside by the two towers, while inside the figural secession décor and the Baroque paintings have adorned the interior of Vyšehrad since 1420.

 Žofín, with its bright yellow exterior, is situated on Slovanský island, almost directly across from the National Theatre.
 Since 1837, it has been one of the most important centres of cultural and social life.
 Its grandiose halls, reconstructed after the floods of 2002, often host important concerts and events.